Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 Use the toggles to hide/show tabs.
 All tabs are shown by default.
 When you disable a tab, you simply hide it.
 This means, that if you decide to show the tab again all its previous content will be recovered and also shown.

->[!NOTE] Contents from the hidden tabs will still appear in other parts of Slingshot.
-For example, if you have shared a task in a discussion before hiding the Tasks tab, the task will remain visible in the discussion.
-This also applies for content shared with users in the chat or pinned to a board.
+>[!NOTE] Contents from **the hidden tabs** will still appear in other parts of Slingshot.
+For example, if you have shared a task in a discussion or a chat before hiding the Tasks tab, the task will remain visible in the discussion/private chat.
+Also, it will appear as a [search](search.md) result.

 ### Want to know more about workspaces?